National Panda Day is celebrated on March 16 of each year.

 - Female Pandas give birth to one or two babies every two years.
 The Pandas stay with their mothers for 18 months until venturing out on their own.

 - Pandas do not sleep through the night.
 Instead, they take a lot of naps.
-After eating, and they eat a lot, they will take a nap for two to four hours.
+After eating and eating a lot, they will take a nap for two to four hours.

 - A newborn baby Panda is about 5 to 6 inches long and weighs approximately .2 pounds.
 That is 1/900th of an adult Panda.
 They are born completely blind, pink, and furless.